Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Method

 \subsection{A two-stage, asymptotically exact parallel inference procedure}

-The method described in Section~\ref{sec:acceleration} is obviously not a correct MCMC sampler for a DPMM since it does not apply appropriate Metropolis Hastings corrections.
+The method described in Section~\ref{sec:acceleration} is obviously not a correct MCMC sampler for a DPMM since it does not apply appropriate Metropolis-Hastings corrections.
 However, we can use it as an acceleration stage in a two-stage algorithm.
 Moreover, in the parallel setting, the reliance of local counts is an approximation of the total counts of observations assigned to feature $ k $.
 Any asymptotically correct MCMC sampler for the DPMM will eventually converge to the true posterior, regardless of its starting point---but the time required to achieve arbitrary closeness to this posterior will be strongly dependent on that start point.
+We begin our inference procedure by running the approximate accelerated sampler for some pre-determined number of iterations, and then switch to an exact distributable inference algorithm.
+This corresponds to using the empirical feature proposal distribution from Algorithm~\ref{alg:acc_exat} with $ \rho=1 $ for the accelerated stage and $ \rho=0 $ for the exact stage.

+We choose to use the distributed sampler of \citealp{Zhang:2016} in the exact stage of the sampler.
+The algorithm by \cite{Zhang:2016} instantiates the mixing measure, $ \pi_k $, for the features that have data assigned to them.
+Otherwise the algorithm integrates out the infinite dimensional tail of unoccupied features.
+This approach is applicable to any completely random measure (CRM), where we may partition the latent measure, and for transformations of CRMs, in the case of the Dirichlet process, where we can decompose the DP into a $ B\sim\mbox{Beta}(N,\alpha) $ mixture of the two parts \citep{Ferguson:1973,Ghosh:Ramamoorth:2003}.
+Moreover, we can use any choice of likelihood and base measure using this algorithm, unlike other MCMC samplers which may depend on using conjugate priors.

-We begin our inference procedure by running the approximate accelerated sampler for some pre-determined number of iterations, and then switch to an exact distributable inference algorithm (specifically, the one described in \citealp{Zhang:2016}).
-The major additional benefit of our accelerated sampler is that we have an efficient sampler to encourage fast mixing of the MCMC sampler without the need to integrate the latent features out of the likelihood.
+The major benefit of our accelerated sampler is that we have an efficient sampler to encourage fast mixing of the MCMC sampler without the need to integrate the latent features out of the likelihood.
 Thus, we can now use a variety of priors for features without encountering the problem of proposing features from the prior in high dimensional space.
 Our method in the DPMM case is suitably general for a wide class of data modeling scenarios.
 Although the most common type of mixture is the Gaussian mixture model, we do not place any assumption on the form of likelihood for $ f(X|\theta) $, and we will see an example of our method applied to count data to demonstrate the flexibility of this method.